 Special Warranty Deed

 A Special Warranty Deed limits the warranty made by the seller in defending against lawful claims.
 The seller only agrees to defend against those actions the seller was responsible for during the time of their ownership of the property.
-This means that full clear title is not warranted.
-When lenders foreclose on property, they usually refuse to use anything other than a Special Warranty Deed to transfer the real estate to a new buyer because they do not want to take on any liability for issues with the title created at any time prior to their ownership of the property after the foreclosure.
+This means that a full clear title is not warranted.
+When lenders foreclose on a property, they usually refuse to use anything other than a Special Warranty Deed to transfer the real estate to a new buyer because they do not want to take on any liability for issues with the title created at any time prior to their ownership of the property after the foreclosure.

 Quit Claim Deed